Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 By default, the Signer Service runs in **insecure** mode, so its API service uses HTTP without any TLS encryption.
 This is sufficient for testing or if you're running locally within your machine's isolated Docker network and only intend to access it within the confines of your machine.
 However, for larger production setups, it's recommended to enable TLS - especially for traffic that spans across multiple machines.

 To enable TLS, you must first create a **certificate / key pair**.
-We **strongly advise** using a well-known Certificate Authority to create and sign the certificate and do not recommend using a self-signed ceriticate / key pair for production environments.
+We **strongly advise** using a well-known Certificate Authority to create and sign the certificate and do not recommend using a self-signed certificate / key pair for production environments.

 When configuring TLS support, the Signer Service expects a single folder containing:
 - `cert.pem`: The SSL certificate file signed by a certificate authority, in PEM format